-9.3 Minimum Chimney Height
+9.2 Minimum Chimney Height

 The top of the chimney should be tall enough to be above the air turbulence caused when wind blows against the house and its roof.
 The chimney must extend at least 3 ft.
 (1 m) above the highest point of contact with the roof, and at least 2 ft.
 (60 cm) higher than any roof line or obstacle within a horizontal distance of 10 ft.
 (3 m).
+The total system height, from the floor the appliance is mounted on to the top of the chimney, should never be less than 15 feet (4.6 m).

-9.4 Chimney Location
+9.3 Chimney Location